mrezasoltani/mrezasoltani.github.io/_pages/Course/module_6.md

 ## IDEs:
 - IDLE
-  - IDLE comes with Python installation by default
+  - IDLE comes with Python installation by default.
 - PyCharm
   - PyCharm is a widely used IDE ([link](https://www.jetbrains.com/pycharm/)).
 - Spyder